You are here

 • Culinary Techniques

 Calling all cooks!
 The kitchen is the place that provides endless opportunities to create healthful meals for young children.
 Whether you are a novice or an experienced cook, you will learn something new in this session.
-Chef Ryan Douglas will feature several food items and demonstrate basic technical skills essential to working smarter, not harder, in the kitchen.
-With Chef Ryan’s guidance, participants will perfect their knife skills while using the freshest ingredients.
+Our professional chef will feature several food items and demonstrate basic technical skills essential to working smarter, not harder, in the kitchen.
+With guidance, participants will perfect their knife skills while using the freshest ingredients.

 Would you like to learn more about our presenters?
-Below is some background information on the qualified speakers for the California Preschools SHINE Meal Quality Forums.
+Below is some background information on the qualified speakers for the Child Care Meal Quality Forums.

 Jennifer McNeil, RDN, SNS, is the Director of Child Nutrition Services for Encinitas Union School District.
 She has worked previously as the Assistant Food Service Director for the Hemet Unified School District and as the consulting dietitian for the Hemet Preschool Head Start and the CACFP.
 Ms. McNeil has led her schools to 13 Gold Awards of Distinction through the USDA’s Healthier US Schools Challenge.